-Images of two Latte simulations of Milky Way-like galaxies (m12i and m12f) at z = 0, from the Latte simulation suite.
-Left image is zoomed out, showing a disk-dominated galaxy at center, a realistic population of satellite dwarf galaxies, and a diffuse stellar halo, including tidal streams and shells from disrupted satellites.
-Right image zooms in the Milky Way-like galaxy at center.
+Images of two of the Latte simulations of Milky Way-like galaxies (m12i and m12f) at z = 0.
+Left image is zoomed out, showing a Milky Way-like galaxy at center, a realistic population of satellite dwarf galaxies, and a diffuse stellar halo, including tidal streams and shells from disrupted satellites.
+Right image zooms in on a Milky Way-like galaxy at center.

 Mock galactic (Aitoff) projection within a Latte simulation of a Milky Way-like galaxy, as seen from a star 10 kpc from the center.